Honors College History

 General Honors and University Racial Integration

-After a Diamondback student newspaper article (April 26, 1968) where President Elkins was quoted as saying, “We only recruit athletes,” in response to pressure from CORE to recruit Black honors students, Portz corresponded with Elkins welcoming the opportunity to recruit Black honors students.
+In a Diamondback student newspaper article (April 26, 1968), President Elkins was quoted as saying, “We only recruit athletes,” in response to pressure from CORE to recruit Black honors students.
+He corresponded with Elkins welcoming the opportunity to recruit Black honors students.
 Portz was ahead of the institutions’ official progress but his efforts were undoubtedly part of an accumulating effect.
-In the early 1970s, the campus began to support the recruitment of Black students:
+In the early 1970s, the campus began to support the recruitment of Black students.

 The Honors Student Council also agreed to assist in recruiting Black honors students.
 In reaching out to and having conversations with the CORE faculty advisor, Portz announced offering honors seminars that emphasized Black history and culture.
-President Elkins (May 2, 1968) agreed that of the approximately 30 scholarships awarded to National Merit Finalists, five would be held for Portz to award to incoming black honors students.
+President Elkins agreed that of the approximately 30 scholarships awarded to National Merit Finalists, five would be held for Portz to award to incoming Black honors students (May 2, 1968).

 Black Honors Caucus board

-According to Andrea Levy, although Black students represented not even 5 percent of the student population, the Black Honors Caucus was among a few other critically high-impact organizations by Fall 1972 that were “affect[ing] the University’s mission and programs.”
-Some others were the Black Student Union, Black Resident Assistant Caucus, and the Gospel Choir (2010).
+According to Andrea Levy, although Black students represented not even 5 percent of the student population, the Black Honors Caucus was among a few other critically high-impact organizations by Fall 1972 that were “affect[ing] the University’s mission and programs” (2010).
+Some others were the Black Student Union, the Black Resident Assistant Caucus, and the Gospel Choir.

 University Honors Program